Social Icons

 Directed by Billy Wilder

-The Apartment is one of the most straight forward movies I have seen.
-From the acting to the killer final line at the end of the movie “shut up and deal” were all exquisite.
-With no hidden message, cliff hangers or sub plot, The Apartment made its claim that a simple straightforward plot is best.
+The Apartment is one of the most straightforward movies I’ve seen.
+From the acting to the killer final line at the end—“Shut up and deal”—everything was exquisite.
+With no hidden messages, cliffhangers, or subplots, The Apartment makes its case that a simple, straightforward plot is best.

-Everything was going on well and good, with his plan and structure, until he fell for a girl Fran Kubelik (Shirley MacLaine).
-Fran was the elevator attendant in the office who also happened to be a girl one of his bosses was seeing.
-The boss brings her to his apartment and left her there heartbroken, causing her to make an attempt on her own life.
-Baxter returns home to find a girl almost dead in his bed, he came to her rescue, but now has to find a way to keep the matter silent and be sure of his promotion at work.
+Everything is going well with his plan until he falls for Fran Kubelik (Shirley MacLaine), the elevator attendant at the office.
+Fran also happens to be seeing one of his bosses.
+The boss brings her to Baxter’s apartment and leaves her there heartbroken, leading her to attempt suicide.
+Baxter returns home to find a girl nearly dead in his bed.
+He saves her but now has to figure out how to keep the matter quiet while still securing his promotion.

-Let’s not forget he has also fallen for this girl and thrown in the dilemma, love or promotion.
+Let’s not forget—he’s also fallen for this girl, leaving him in a dilemma: love or promotion.

-How Baxter handled it, is enough reason for you to see the movie.
+How Baxter handles it is reason enough for you to see the movie.

-The movie also went ahead to win 5 Academy Awards, including Best Picture, Best Director and Best Original Screenplay.
-It also won the BAFTA Award for Best Film and Lemmon and MacLaine both won a BAFTA and a Golden Globe each for their performances.
+Although its release was seen as controversial due to its portrayal of infidelity as something funny and common, and women as mere tools of affection, the movie was still well-received.
+It earned more than seven times its production cost at the box office.
+The movie also went on to win five Academy Awards, including Best Picture, Best Director, and Best Original Screenplay.
+It won the BAFTA Award for Best Film, and Lemmon and MacLaine each won a BAFTA and a Golden Globe for their performances.

-The movie can be found on numerous list of one of the best movies of all times, and it is a definite must see.
+The movie can be found on numerous lists of the best movies of all time, and it’s a definite must-see.

 0 comments: